 Part of my hang up on kale is how it can have a bitter, earthy flavor.
 So one day I thought, What if I finely minced this bad boy like it were parsley, would that take the bitterness out?
 Let’s be real, the truth is that I needed parsley for a pasta dish but only had kale on hand so I figured it would do and then accidently came upon the fact that it worked like a charm.
 I love it when that happens.

 The easiest way to do this is by removing the stems, gathering a handful of kale, and then rolling it up and thinly slicing it.
 Mince it as you would like parsley and then put an entire handful into your dish.
 It’s the perfect way to sneak those leafy greens into dinner.
 I find that the smaller the bits are the less I am able to fully taste the flavor while still infusing my dinner with nutrients and goodness that I need as a growing kid.Print

 - 3 garlic cloves, minced

 - Gluten-free pasta (enough for 4), cooked according to package

-- 2 cups kales, finely minced + 2 Tbsp. for garnish
+- 2 cups raw kale, stems removed and finely minced + 2 Tbsp. for garnish

 - Toasted pine nuts for garnish

-- Place cauliflower, salt, and browned garlic and shallots into a blender with 3/4 c. non-dairy milk.
+- Place cauliflower, salt, and browned garlic and shallots into a blender with 3/4 c. nondairy milk.
 Blend until smooth.
-Add milk by 1 Tb if it's still too thick.
-Remember that this is replacing heavy cream so you don't want it to be runny but a thick heavy cream-like consistency.
+Add milk by 1 Tbsp. if it’s still too thick.
+Remember that this is replacing heavy cream so you don’t want it to be runny but a thick heavy cream-like consistency.
 Season according to taste.